 - Rutgers University (New Jersey): According to U.S. News & World Report, Rutgers University is has the most racially and ethnically diverse student population of any national university in the United States.
 Students hail from 100-plus nations.
 In addition to having an Office of Institutional Diversity and Inclusion, Rutgers has nearly 20 academic centers and institutes advancing diversity in some fashion, from a Center for Race and Ethnicity to an Institute for Women’s Leadership.
 In 2014, Rutgers is offering competitive grants toward research in diversity, inclusion and social justice in curriculum, community programming, education and training and recruitment and retention of faculty and students.

 - University of Washington (Seattle, Bothell and Tacoma, Washington): In 2013, the University of Washington (UW) developed a diversity requirement for all UW undergraduates—something students had been advocating for a number of years.
 Students are required to take at least three credits of courses focused on “the sociocultural, political, and economic diversity of human experience at local, regional, or global scales.”
 UW also has a strong focus on recruiting and retaining diverse faculty and staff, with a 2013-2014 focus on recruiting faculty whose scholarship and community service are related to underrepresented and/or underserved populations.
-Through the university’s Diversity Scholars Program, faculty members mentor each other while working on transforming curriculum in diversity and on inclusive teaching.

 - Ithaca College (Ithaca, New York): According to Campus Pride, 151 U.S. colleges and university have gender-inclusive housing, meaning that students can have roommates of any gender.
 Many also have gender-neutral bathrooms.
 Ithaca College is great example of this.
 Any student can apply for gender-inclusive housing.
 Additionally, the college has a transgender student housing process and an LGBT living/learning community.